 Memorandum of understanding with the ACU

 Several major local companies and local subsidiaries of major foreign companies have signed a memorandum of understanding with the ACU.
 These agreements have no specific basis in law, but serve as an agreement between the companies and the ACU to conduct business without any form of corruption.
 As these agreements become more and more common, they may further enable companies to avoid facilitation payments in conjunction with a comprehensive anti-corruption compliance programme.

 In the meantime, investors and their counsel should be aware of the risks posed by corruption.
-Investors should do everything possible to address corruption head on in order to protect their investments.
-Being associated with corruption presents a major risk for a foreign investor's image, and it can be disastrous for a company's activities in Cambodia and abroad.
+Investors should do everything possible to address corruption head on to protect their investments.
+Being associated with corruption presents a major risk for a foreign investor’s image, and it can be disastrous for a company’s activities in Cambodia and abroad.
 Educating and encouraging lawful behaviour will contribute to a healthier business environment and enhance understanding of anti-corruption regulations.